 Did you know that the best way to save yourself some money when you have a septic tank, is to clean and maintain it regularly?
 Plus, it can prevent a sewage nightmare by learning how to properly clean and maintain your septic system.
 The best part is that septic tank care is easier than you may think.

-I have wanted to live off-grid for my entire adult life, but it seems that the closest I have ever been able to get it is just a little bit off the beaten path, never completely hidden…you know, those places kind of on the outskirts of town that don’t always have sewage systems.
+I have wanted to live off-grid for my entire adult life, but it seems that the closest I have ever been able to get it is just a little bit off the beaten path, never completely hidden…you know, those places kind of on the outskirts of town that don’t always have a built in sewage system.

 I LOVE the quiet away from the hustle and bustle of city life, but I have found that the only down-side to country living is having to do things a little differently than most.

 How Does A Septic Tank Work?